EU Flight Delay Compensation

 - You didn’t check in on time.

-How Much European Flight Delay Compensation are You Entitled to?
+How Much EU Flight Delay Compensation are You Entitled to?

 Once your flight arrives at its final destination 3 hours later than scheduled, you are entitled to European flight delay compensation.